 About 1914, Wagner began to brand its cast metal cookware products as "Wagner Ware".
 Pieces previously lettered with an arched "WAGNER" above a straight "SIDNEY" with an "O." below, round roasters in particular, were seen having their patterns modified to insert the word "WARE" in between Wagner and Sidney.

 From the cobbled together Wagner Ware trademark would come the seeds of inspiration for what would ultimately become Wagner's most iconic trademark.
-The single, large, fancy "W" for both words, along with "SIDNEY" and "-O-" standing for Ohio beneath would become known as the "stylized logo".
+The single, large, fancy "W" for both words, along with "SIDNEY" and "-O-" standing for Ohio beneath, first seen around 1922, would become known as the "stylized logo".

 The stylized logo was seen moved around on skillet bottoms, just as the block and arc trademarks had been years before.
+Sometime between 1924 and 1935, the logo on several skillets (#4-#8) appeared at center, as it would also come to be seen on the later, "dual logo" National skillets Wagner produced.
 It would finally settle at the typical 12 o'clock position and stay there until its last usage.

 At some point in the stylized logo's history, shortly after the introduction of the smooth bottom skillet, it would appear, an interesting variation occured.
-The wording "CAST IRON SKILLET" was added in a downward curve at the 6 o'clock position, and the stylized logo was surrounded by a border which happened to form a wedge shape.
+The catalog number and pattern letter were repositioned a little higher, the wording "CAST IRON SKILLET" was added in a downward curve at the 6 o'clock position, and the stylized logo was surrounded by a border which happened to form a wedge shape.
 This would come to be known as the "pie logo", due to the similarity to the shape of a slice of pie.
 Skillets so marked would become some of the most collectible Wagners.
-Pie logo skillet production appears to have only spanned a ten year period, and the reason for its discontinuance is not known.
+Pie logo skillet production appears to have only spanned at most a ten year period, and the reason for its discontinuance is not known.
 Before an apparent replacement of patterns, examples are seen with ghosts and artifacts characteristic of "pie logo" skillets.